 But do not rush.
 No need to install programs and applications like crazy.
 Through a series of preliminary steps and checks, you can learn how to set up your new computer and ensure that it reaches maximum performance.

 Almost every day we get emails asking for tips on what to do after installing Prey.
 So we figured, given that our software is usually installed on new devices, why not share a few other tips on what to do with a new computer?

 First of all, congrats on your new laptop!
-This doesn’t happen ever day, and picking the right one was probably a tough choice.
-What should you do now after you took the shiny new thing out of the box?
+This doesn’t happen every day, and picking the right one was probably a tough choice.
+What should you do now after you take the shiny new thing out of the box?